18F/handbook/tools/slack/guidelines.md

 ## How to make an announcement in #news

 Use #news for vital team announcements. [#news](https://gsa-tts.slack.com/archives/news) is an announcement-only channel where only administrators can post.
-If you have a post you'd like to go up in #news:
+If you have a post you'd like to go up in #news, ask in [#outreach](https://gsa-tts.slack.com/archives/news).

-- **18F employees** ping @commsquad or post in [#outreach](https://gsa-tts.slack.com/archives/news) to get a review of the language.
-Once it's ready, Dahianna Salazar Foreman can post it.
-- **Acquisitions employees** review your post with Stephen Reilly, and he can post it when it's ready.
-- **OPP employees** review your post with Jeremy Zilar or John Yuda; one of them can post it when it's ready.
-- **PIF employees** review your post with Joshua Di Frances, and he can post it when it's ready.

 Please keep #news posts limited to information that the entire team needs to know.
 This includes things like: